zenxr/alexandria/README.md

 ### What I've Learned

 * Docker is freaking cool!
-* Docker is great at enforcing Single Responsibility.
-I've set up a container for each layer of the application.
+* Docker is great at enforcing each layer of the application is separated.
 Due to sandboxing Docker provides, each component can be truly separated from the rest of the system.
 * Docker containers are, by design, entirely sandboxed.
 Additional configuration is necessary to allow communication between images.

 ### Resources